Wine Grape Cheat Sheets: Cabernet Franc

 Beef, Veal, Pork

-Chicken – just make sure you prepare it via a grill, saute, bake, broil or braise with lots of flavor complexity.
+Chicken – just make sure you prepare it via a grill, saute, bake, roast, broil or braise in order to add lots of flavor and complexity.
 (Save the poached chicken on a bed of spinach salad for a Chenin Blanc day.)

 Duck and just about any Poultry (see above.)